Sitepager/.github/profile/README.md

 **Built with ❤️ for teams who care about website quality**

-*SitePager - Because your website deserves better than hope and manual testing.*
+*Sitepager - Because your website deserves better than hope and manual testing.*